Spaghetti Squash With Meat Sauce

 4.

-Add the chopped tomatoes and the dice tomatoes from the can to the meat mixture and mix them.
-Bring to a boil, lower the heat, reduce it, and let it simmer for about 15 minutes.
+Stir in the freshly chopped tomatoes and the canned diced tomatoes.
+Bring the mixture to a boil, then reduce the heat to low and let it simmer for about 15 minutes.

 Mark as complete